collapsed-stacks/startups/questions/523/are-there-any-legal-issues-when-hiring-remote-workers.md

 - tagged: `united-states`, `employees`, `team`, `remote`
 - score: 19

-<p>What legal issues will a US-based company faced when hiring non-US employees to work remotely from their own country? </p>
+What legal issues will a US-based company faced when hiring non-US employees to work remotely from their own country?

-<p>Also, what does the process of hiring a foreign remote worker look like from a legal standpoint?
-Do you simply sign an employment agreement the same way you do with a US-based employee, or is there more to it?</p>
+Also, what does the process of hiring a foreign remote worker look like from a legal standpoint?
+Do you simply sign an employment agreement the same way you do with a US-based employee, or is there more to it?

 ## Answer 627